LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 ### Why not add Manjaro?

-Because Manjaro is the worst, and here are the reasons why:
+Because Manjaro is the worst, and somehow managed to surpass Ubuntu at being junk.
+Here are the reasons why:

 - **Incompetent developers**
 	- The Manjaro developers are filled with incompetent developers.
 Here are summaries to prove Manjaro developers' incompetency:
 		- https://rentry.co/manjaro-controversies
 		- https://github.com/vizs/manjarno
 - **Bad security**
-	- Manjaro does not have a security policy enabled by default, which this itself already makes Manjaro several times more unsecured than most other distributions.
-They then [reply](https://forum.manjaro.org/t/manjaro-why-you-have-no-selinux/128757/4) and have the audacity to say that it does not matter.
+	- Manjaro does not have a security policy (including [SELinux](https://www.redhat.com/en/topics/linux/what-is-selinux)) enabled by default, which this itself already makes Manjaro several times more unsecured than most other distributions.
+They then [reply and have the audacity](https://forum.manjaro.org/t/manjaro-why-you-have-no-selinux/128757/4) to say that it does not matter.
 		- https://forum.manjaro.org/t/manjaro-why-you-have-no-selinux/128757
 	- Manjaro holds back packages for several weeks, including security patches, which makes security updates come a couple of weeks later, which makes it even more insecure.
 		- http://allanmcrae.com/2013/01/manjaro-linux-ignoring-security-for-stability/